What Have You Done to Solange?: Plot

-After confessing to the murders, the father then takes his own life by shooting himself at his desk.
+After confessing to the murders, Bascombe then takes his own life by shooting himself at his desk.
 At some point, he realized that an abortion was what led to Solange becoming an invalid and symbolically performed a similar deed on the girls once they'd given him details of what trauma really befell Solange.

 Cast

 Production

 What Have You Done to Solange? was an Italian and West German co-production, and credits itself as being based on The Clue of the New Pin by Edgar Wallace.
 The film bears very little relationship to the novel, with authors and film historians Kim Newman and Michael Mackenzie believing that it was marketed this way to sell the film to a German audience as part of the krimi film genre.
 The relationship to the genre is enhanced by the appearance of cast members Joachim Fuchsberger and Karin Baal who appeared in several Edgar Wallace adaptations produced by Rialto Film in the 1960s.
 American actress Camille Keaton was cast in the film—her debut role—as Solange.
 Keaton had originally sent in photos for a casting call for a Franco Zeffirelli film.
 She was not cast in his film, but received a call from director Massimo Dallamano later to invite her in for the role.
 Keaton described working with Dallamano as challenging as she was only learning to speak Italian and he spoke very little English.
 For her role, Dallamano told her that she was looking for someone who looked frail and ordered her not to tan while filming.